John Dillinger: Shooting at the Biograph Theater and death

-At approximately 8:30 p.m., Sage, Hamilton, and Dillinger were observed entering the Biograph Theater, which was showing the crime drama Manhattan Melodrama, starring Clark Gable, Myrna Loy, and William Powell.
-During the stakeout, the Biograph's manager thought the agents were criminals setting up a robbery.
-He called the Chicago police, who dutifully responded and had to be waved off by the federal agents, who told them that they were on a stakeout for an important target.
+At approximately 8:30 p.m., Sage, Hamilton, and Dillinger were observed entering the Biograph Theater, which was showing the crime drama Manhattan Melodrama, featuring Clark Gable, Myrna Loy, and William Powell.
+During the stakeout, the Biograph's manager thought the agents were criminals preparing for a robbery.
+He called the Chicago police, who responded but then had to be waved off by the federal agents, who told them that they were on a stakeout for an important target.

-When the film ended, Purvis stood by the front door and signaled Dillinger's exit by lighting a cigar.
-Both he and the other agents reported that Dillinger turned his head and looked directly at the agent as he walked by, glanced across the street, then moved ahead of his female companions, reached into his pocket but failed to extract his gun, and ran into a nearby alley.
+When the movie ended, Purvis stood by the front door and signaled Dillinger's exit by lighting a cigar.
+Both he and the other agents reported that Dillinger turned his head and looked directly at the agent as he walked by, glanced across the street, then moved ahead of his female companions, reached into his pocket but failed to extract his Colt M1903, and ran into a nearby alley.
 Other accounts stated Dillinger ignored a command to surrender, whipped out his gun, then headed for the alley.
 Agents already had the alley closed off.

 Three men pursued Dillinger into the alley and fired.
 Clarence Hurt shot twice, Charles Winstead three times, and Herman Hollis once.
 Dillinger was hit from behind and fell face first to the ground.

 Dillinger was struck four times, with two bullets grazing him and one causing a superficial wound to the right side.
 The fatal bullet entered through the back of his neck, severed the spinal cord, passed into his brain and exited just under the right eye, severing two sets of veins and arteries.
 An ambulance was summoned, although it was soon apparent Dillinger had died from the gunshot wounds; he was officially pronounced dead at Alexian Brothers Hospital.
 According to investigators, Dillinger died without saying a word.
 Winstead was later thought to have fired the fatal shot, and as a consequence received a personal letter of commendation from J. Edgar Hoover.

 Two female bystanders, Theresa Paulas and Etta Natalsky, were wounded.
 Dillinger bumped into Natalsky just as the shooting started.
-Natalsky was shot and was subsequently taken to Columbus Hospital.
+Natalsky was shot and was taken to Columbus Hospital.

 Dillinger was shot and killed by the special agents on July 22, 1934, at approximately 10:40 p.m, according to a New York Times report the next day.
 Dillinger's death came only two months after the deaths of fellow notorious criminals Bonnie and Clyde.
 There were reports of people dipping their handkerchiefs and skirts into the pool of blood that had formed, as Dillinger lay in the alley, as keepsakes: "Souvenir hunters madly dipped newspapers in the blood that stained the pavement.
 Handkerchiefs were whipped out and used to mop up the blood."